 The figures on total numbers of rejections and grants of asylum inform about the outcome of asylum procedures.
-According to the Ministry of the Interior, 46,700 asylum decisions have been taken in 2016, i.e. 31% more than a year ago (+11,200).
-This rise in asylum decisions is a result of the increased staff as well as rising pressure to speed up procedures.
-Of all decisions in 2016, 22,300 were positive, i.e. 47.7% of all decisions over the year, and 13,100 were rejections (28.1% of all decisions).
-Of the latter, 3,700 received subsidiary protection status.
-In addition, some 11,300 asylum decisions were taken on different accounts, either because the applicant did not show up for investigation, withdrew the application or received some other form of temporary protection.
-(Figure 7)
+According to the Ministry of the Interior, 43,100 asylum decisions have been taken in 2017, after 46,700 in 2016.
+Of all decisions in 2017, 21,800 were positive (after 22,300 in 2016), i.e. 50.5% of all decisions over the year, and 14,300 were rejections (33.2% of all decisions).
+Of the latter, 7,100 received subsidiary protection status.
+In addition, some 7,000 asylum decisions were taken on various accounts, either the applicant did not show up for investigation, withdrew the application or received some other form of temporary protection.
+(Figure 7) The year 2018 was marked by a reduction of the backlog of processing asylum cases by reducing the duration of proceedings; in addition, a focus was put on derecognition of refugee status and return of irregular migrants to their source countries.